dereneaton/ipyrad/docs/tutorial_advanced_cli.rst

 say by changing the ``clust_threshold`` from 0.85 to 0.90, or changing ``min_samples_locus`` from 4 to 20.

-If we were to restart our analysis from the very beginning that would be really inefficient.
-So one way to go about this would be to change a few parameters in the params file to try to re-run an existing assembly by re-using some of the existing data files.
-This approach is a little tricky, since the user would need to know which files to rename/move, and it has the problem that previous results files and parameters could be overwritten so that you lose information about how the first data set was assembled.
-Simplifying this process is the motivation behind the branching assembly process in ipyrad, which does all of this renaming business for you, allowing efficient re-use of existing data files, while also keeping separate records (params files) of which parameters were used in each assembly.
+It would be wholy inefficient to restart from the beginning for each assembly that uses different parameter settings.
+A better way would be to re-use existing data files and only rerun steps downstream from where parameter changes have an effect.
+This approach is a little tricky, since the user would need to know which files to rename/move to avoid existing results files and parameter information from being overwritten and lost.

+The motivation behind the branching assembly process in ipyrad is to simplify this process. ipyrad does all of this renaming business for you, and creates new named files in a way the retains records of the existing assemblies and effectively re-uses existing data files.

 At its core, branching creates a copy of an Assembly object (the object that is saved as a ``.json`` file by ipyrad) such that the new Assembly inherits all of